-tinued to do basic research on the Caucasian languages.
+While Marr and the Marrists devoted an inordinate amount of intellectual effort to unbridled etymologizing and speculation about primitive mentality, the origin of human language and primordial phonetic elements, some linguists continued to do basic research on the Caucasian languages.
 Jakovlev (1949) gives a summary of this work.
-Interestingly, in this article Jakovlev still employed the term 'Japhetic languages' with the reference it had in Marr's second phase, to denote the indigenous languages of the Caucasus as conventionally understood.
+Interestingly, in this article Jakovlev still employed the term "Japhetic languages" with the reference it had in Marr's second phase, to denote the indigenous languages of the Caucasus as conventionally understood.
 The next year, a "discussion" on the state of Soviet linguistics on the pages of Pravda led to the denunciation of Marr (who had died fourteen years earlier) and the abandonment of Japhetidology.
-Stalin, advised behind the scenes by Arnold Čikobava (1985), declared ex cathedra that "a Marxist cannot regard language as a superstructure on the base" (Stalin 1972 [1951]).
+Stalin, advised behind the scenes by Arnold Čikobava (1985), declared ex cathedra that "a Marxist cannot regard language as a superstructure on the base" (Stalin 1972).
 The comparative-historical method and the postulation of language families, denounced as retrograde and bourgeois during the heyday of Marrism, were once again permitted in the Soviet academy.

 Seen in retrospect, most of the concepts and historical tools with which Marr operated during the various phases of his career - typologically-guided reconstruction, language mixing, substrates, class-linked speech varieties and even stadialism - were used by respected scholars before, during and after his time.
-The search for deep origins, and speculation about prehistoric languages, going back to the primordial speech of humankind, has occupied some of the finest minds of past generations, and continues to motivate present-day research in archaeology, human genetics, linguistics, psychology and other disciplines (cf. Sériot 2005b).
+The search for deep origins, and speculation about prehistoric languages, going back to the primordial speech of humankind, has occupied some of the finest minds of past generations, and continues to motivate present-day research in archaeology, human genetics, linguistics, psychology and other disciplines (cp.
+Sériot 2005b).
 What Marr lacked, and indeed denounced in the practice of others, were not only the methodological controls that linguists impose upon their reconstructions of word histories and unattested languages, but also the self-critical spirit characteristic of the best practitioners of the etymological method: the bending-over backwards to keep the interpretive process as free as possible from bias and wishful thinking (Tuite 2006).

-6. The Georgian Ibero-Caucasianists
+5. The Georgian Ibero-Caucasianists.
 Addressing a 1951 special session of the Soviet Academy of Sciences devoted to Stalin's Pravda essay on Marxism and linguistics, Arnold Čikobava (1898-1985) proudly reported that his colleagues at the Academy's Georgian affiliate had kept their distance from the Marrist fervor that had swept through the research institutes of Leningrad and Moscow.
 One reason for this was the close contact that researchers at the Tbilisi Institute of Language had with the Caucasian languages that formed much of the empirical basis on which the various phases of Japhetidology were constructed.
 "The facts of the Ibero-Caucasian languages did not in the slightest confirm Marr's 'theory', and that could be said with a full voice" (Čikobava 1951: 171).
-Furthermore, despite periodic attacks from Marrist zealots that became increasingly shrill in late 1940s, linguists in Georgia persisted in their belief in the "reactionary" and "pseudoscientific" concept of "the common Iberian language of Prof. Čikobava", in contradiction to the teachings of N. Ja.
-Marr (Nikol 'skij & Jakovlev 1949: 278).
+Furthermore, despite periodic attacks from Marrist zealots that became increasingly shrill in late 1940's, linguists in Georgia persisted in their belief in the "reactionary" and "pseudoscientific" concept of "the common Iberian language of Prof. Čikobava", in contradiction to the teachings of N. Ja.
+Marr (Nikol'skij & Jakovlev 1949: 278).

 The Georgian linguistic school in question did not, however, originate with Čikobava, although it was he who chose the name 'Ibero-Caucasian' to designate the genetic - and not merely geographical - grouping of the "Iberian" (Kartvelian) and North Caucasian languages in a single linguistic family.
-The methodological foundations of Ibero-Caucasian linguistics were laid out by the historian Ivane Javaxišvili (1876-1940) in a 750-page monograph on 'The original nature and relation of the Georgian and Caucasian languages', published three years after Marr's death, in 1937.
+The methodological foundations of Ibero-Caucasian linguistics were laid out by the historian Ivane Javaxišvili (1876-1940) in a 750-page monograph on "The original"

+nature and relation of the Georgian and Caucasian languages", published three years after Marr's death, in 1937.